carlykleinstern/carlykleinstern.github.io/index.md

 ### **Experience**
-It's not been a straight shot to atmospheric sciences...my past experience is in:
+It's not been a straight shot to atmospheric sciences...my previous research experience is in:

 Experimental particle physics (direct dark matter detection using liquid and solid state detectors), astrophysics (galaxy mergers), astronomy (radio astronomy, X-shaped radio galaxies; optical astronomy, comets and asteroids)